itsmillertim3/perform2021/performanceEngineering-as-a-Self-Service/content/02_Load_Test_Analysis_Performance_Issue/index.md

 <img src="../../assets/images/lab_1_peformance_analysis_1.png" width="500"/>

-Click on the ... at the end of the table for **customer** step name transaction which will bring up the **Analyze** menu and then click  **Response time hotspots**
+Click on the ... at the end of the table for **customer** step name transaction which will bring up the **Analyze** menu.

+Click  **Response time hotspots** from the Analyze menu.

 <img src="../../assets/images/lab_1_response_time_hotspots_1.png" width="200" height="300"/>

-On the Response time analysis page you see the average response time observed during the analyzed timeframe.
+On the Response time analysis page it will display the average response time observed during the analyzed timeframe.
 On the left side of the infographic, under Distribution, you can see how much time is contributed by calls to other services, calls to databases, and code-level execution.
 On the right side, under Top findings, we list the biggest hotspots identified by Dynatrace.
 You can click any of these entries to view further details.

+Within the current screen click on **View method hotspots** button which will drill to the **Method hotspots**.

 <img src="../../assets/images/lab_1_response_time_hotspots_2.png" width="500"/>

-From the current screen click on **View method hotspots** which will drill to the **Method hotspots**

-In this screen click on **Hotspots**.
-This will change the view to find the **Top hotspots**.
-In the **Top hotspots** table click the top node in the tree.
-This will update the **Callings methods**.
-Click expand and you can see the method that is causing the bottleneck in the code.
+In the **Method hotspots** screen click on **Hotspots** button.
+This will change the view to the **Top hotspots**.
+Click expand in the method call tree and you can see the method that is calling the top hotpot in the code.

 <img src="../../assets/images/lab_1_response_time_hotspots_3.png" width="500"/>